Korumburra: Today

 Korumburra is known as the "Heritage Centre of South Gippsland".
 It is the home of Coal Creek Community Park and Museum.
 This village depicts life in the area over the period from the 1870s to 1920s, as the town rapidly expanded following the discovery of a coal seam.
 The outdoor museum covers 27 hectares of bushland, including 53 exhibits.
 These include the Giant Earthworm, National Bank, Anzac exhibit, Mining exhibits, Dairy exhibit at the Boston Carriageworks and Railway Museum.
 A tramway runs on weekends around the lower end of the park encompassing an old-time farm and bush oval.
 Many local organisations use the Park and environs and special events are held during the year.

 Other town attractions include the Olympic pool (open November–March), a two-court basketball stadium and art gallery.
 The town's main industries include dairy and beef.
 The region is home to the world's largest earthworms.
 The town is also home to Burra Foods, a dairy company.

 The town in conjunction with neighbouring township Bena has an Australian Rules football team competing in the West Gippsland Football League.

-The town has a soccer team, the Korumburra City Soccer Club, competing in the South Gippsland Soccer League.
+The town has a soccer team, the Korumburra City Soccer Club, competing in the Gippsland Soccer League.

+Soccer has a long and storied history in Korumburra, owing to the vast immigration that took place in the town at the beginning of the 20th century.
+The town's first time - Korumburra Rangers - was formed after a meeting at the Korumburra's Austral Hotel, predominantly featuring recently arrived men from England and Scotland.
+The club played on "...Mr Greville's Paddock off Shilcock Road" and joined the Wonthaggi and District Association's four-team league.

 Golfers play at the course of the Korumburra Golf Club on Warragul Road.
 (In the winter of 2005, Korumburra was blanketed in snow for the first time in almost twenty years.
 Local residents were seen skiing the tenth fairway at the Korumburra Golf Club.)

 The town is now being developed with large areas of former farm land being developed for new residential estates, which within the next ten years will expand the size and population of the township by 75 to 100 percent.

+In the first half of 2025, the town found itself at the centre of global attention during a ten-week murder trial.
+Erin Patterson, the perpetrator, faced three charges of murder and another of attempted murder, which she was ultimately convicted of.
+The case stemmed from a family lunch in 2023, during which her guests were served a beef Wellington containing toxic death cap mushrooms.
+The incident claimed the lives of her two in-laws, Don and Gail Patterson, as well as Gail's sister, Heather Wilkinson; the latter's husband Ian, was the only one to survive the ordeal.